Mathew-Harvey/MsSubscriptionUI/HOW_TO_USE.md

 4. See Sarah's user card appear
 5. Click on her card to select
 6. ✓ Company details auto-fill into Step 2!
+7. See their **current subscriptions** and what access they already have

 **If they ALREADY exist:**
 1. Enter their email (or just name, or company domain)